stempler/bnd-platform/README.md

 ```

 Providing the **symbolicName** and **version** as part of the *bnd* configuration is mandatory for merged bundles, as the information from the original JARs' manifests is discarded.
-Please note that the example above misses the Maven repositories needed to actually retrieve those bundles, see the sample project for a [more complete example](https://github.com/stempler/bnd-platform-sample/blob/master/modules/geotools.groovy).
+Please note that the example above misses the Maven repositories needed to actually retrieve those artifacts, see the sample project for a [more complete example](https://github.com/stempler/bnd-platform-sample/blob/master/modules/geotools.groovy).

 If you use `match { ... }` to merge bundles, it is called for each artifact.
 The artifact can be accessed via the variable **it**.
 An artifact has the following properties that can be useful to check against in a *match*: